 The gifts of our donors – whether financial, of time, or of expertise – are decisive, visible, and valued.

-The depth and range of support MCS garners ensures that the school continues to flourish and widen its benevolent reach far beyond the individuals in our care, in keeping with William Waynflete’s ethos.
+The depth and range of support that MCS garners ensures that the school continues to flourish and widen its benevolent reach far beyond the individuals in our care, in keeping with William Waynflete’s ethos.

 Through gifts to bursaries, the school is able to protect its direct grant ethos and the school’s founding ideals.
 That our pupils come from a range of backgrounds and societal parts will remain fundamentally important to MCS.